log-ufpb/qr/docs/src/linux/Remote-access.md

-# ssh
+# Remote access

-**ssh** is a Linux tool which allows you to remotely access a computer, connected to the Internet, via its _internet protocol_ (IP) address.
-To do so, you will need a command-line interface (e.g. Linux Bash Shell, on Linux), a user account on the remote computer and its IP address, and remote access privileges.
+The _secure shell_ (SSH) is a protocol for secure remote login and other secure network operations over insecure networks, as suggested by the [RFC 4251](https://datatracker.ietf.org/doc/html/rfc4251). ssh is an open-source implementation of such protocol.
+To securely connect and log into a destination machine using ssh, you will need a command-line interface (e.g. Linux Bash Shell, on Linux), a user account on the remote computer and the hostname or _internet protocol_ (IP) address of such host.

 ```
 ssh user_account@ip_address